zunicd/Travel-Tips-Dashboard/README.md

 ### Objective

-The purpose of this project, was to create a travel tips dashboard combining different data sources.
+This was a team project and its purpose was to create a travel tips dashboard combining different data sources.
 Users are able to choose from a selection of top 5 US destinations.
 The dashboard will display minimum flight prices originated from Indianapolis,  destination city historical temperatures for the trip dates (plus 1 week after and before), and destination city attractions on a leaflet map.

 For the initial load the dashboard displays historical temperatures for Indianapolis (1 week before and 2 weeks after the current day) together with Indianapolis attractions.